 Through a series of posters, Professor Hope provides examples that illustrate each reason along with possible responses.

 This poster focuses on reasons that relate to distrust, cynicism and hostility such as trust and control issues, perceptions of efficacy and deliberate deceit to mislead.
-You can download the Distrust, Cynicism and Hostility poster here.

 The other 5 posters look at other cognitive, social and motivational states: